-We are in the final approval phase of adding a 3+2 BS Kinesiology/MS Athletic Training option.
-This option would allow a highly talented high school student the opportunity to complete a BS and a MS degree in five years and pursue credential as a Certified Athletic Trainer (ATC).
-If approved, this option would begin in Fall 2016.
-For more information contact Dr. Lori Greenwood at firstname.lastname@example.org.
+A 3+2 BS Kinesiology/MS Athletic Training option has been approved to begin Fall 2016.
+This option will allow a highly talented student who has been accepted as a Kinesiology major at Texas A&M the opportunity to complete a BS and a MS degree in five years and pursue credentials as a Certified Athletic Trainer (ATC) and a Licensed Athletic Trainer (LAT).
+Interested students may contact Dr. Lori Greenwood at firstname.lastname@example.org.

 Note: Addition of this option will not change the current MSAT program.

 The mission of the MSAT Program is to prepare qualified health care professionals in the management of health care problems associated with sports and other activities who, in cooperation with physicians and other allied health care personnel, function as an integral member of the athletic health care team in secondary schools, colleges and universities, professional sports programs, sports medicine clinics, and other athletic health care settings.
 The intent of the MSAT Program is to prepare athletic trainers to function in cooperation with medical personnel, administrators, coaches, and parents in the development and coordination of efficient and responsive health care delivery systems.
 Based on a strong foundation of science and scientific principles, graduates will advance athletic training within the interdisciplinary health care system to better serve the clients, the profession, and the community by functioning as clinicians, educators, administrators, and researchers.